henrysalim/map-midterm-exam/README.md

 # map-midterm-exam

-Repository for Mobile Application Programming Midterm Exam, integrated with Machine Learning to detect whether someone is depressed/not by scanning their facial expressions
+Repository for IF570 Mobile Application Programming Midterm Exam for Group A, integrated with Machine Learning to detect whether someone is depressed/not by scanning their facial expressions

 ## **Group Members**
 * **Henry Salim**